Silas-cloudspace/PROJECTS-AWS-CICD/portfolio_website/README.md

 Check out the workflow on github

 ## XXII.
 Check the website once again

-In the AWS console navigate into S3 buckets and select the bucket we created
+In the AWS console navigate into S3 buckets and select the bucket we created.

 Click on the “properties” tab